 The Company's medical device segment (EksoHealth) revenue is primarily generated through the sale and subscription of the EksoNR, EksoUE, Ekso Indego Therapy, and Ekso Indego Personal devices, along with the sale of support and maintenance contracts.
 Revenue from medical device product sales is recognized at the point in time when control of the product transfers to the customer.
 Transfer of control generally occurs upon shipment from the Company's facility for sales of the EksoNR, Ekso UE, Ekso Indego Therapy, and Ekso Indego Personal devices.
 Support and maintenance contracts extend coverage beyond the Company's standard warranty agreements.
 The separately priced support and maintenance contracts range from 12 to 48 months.
 The Company typically receives payment at the inception of the contract and recognizes revenue evenly over the term of the contracts.
-Revenue from medical device subscriptions is recognized evenly over the contract term, typically over 12 months.
+Revenue from medical device subscriptions is recognized evenly over the contract term, typically over 12 to 24 months.

-The Company's industrial device segment (EksoWorks) revenue is primarily generated through the sale and subscription of the upper body exoskeleton EVO and associated accessories.
+The Company's industrial device segment (EksoWorks) revenue is primarily generated through the sale of the upper body exoskeleton EVO and associated accessories.
 Revenue from industrial device sales is recognized at the point in time when control of the product transfers to the customer.
 Transfer of control generally occurs upon shipment from the Company's facility.
-Revenue from industrial device subscriptions is recognized evenly over the contract term, typically 12 months.

-In June 2022, the Company ceased commercialization of the EksoZeroG support arm and related products and accessories.
-Refer to Note 15.
-Commitment and Contingencies for further information regarding commitments and obligations related to the EksoZeroG product line.
+In June of 2022, the Company ceased commercialization of the EksoZeroG support arm and related products and accessories.